adrianRfeeger/EzShareApp/README.md

 **Wi-Fi Connection Issues:**
   - Verify the SSID and PSK in the GUI are correct.
 Default SSID is `ez Share`, and the default PSK is `88888888`.
-  - Ensure the EzShare SD card is powered on and within range.
+  - Ensure the ez Share SD card/adapter is inserted to a powered on device (ie CPAP) and within range of your computer (5-10 metres).

  **File Download Issues:**
   - Confirm the URL in the GUI points to the correct EzShare SD card address.